-The aims of the NRC EuroMaster is to give the European NRC students good common knowledge and skills in nuclear and radiochemistry and thereby harmonise, at a minimum level, the teaching programs in European universities.
+The aims of the NRC EuroMaster is to give the European NRC students good common knowledge and skills in nuclear and radiochemistry and thereby harmonize, at a minimum level, the teaching programs in European universities.
 A further aim of the NRC EuroMaster in to promote the exchange of students, teachers and teaching tools and help employment of nuclear and radiochemists at a European level.

-Intended learning outcomes
+2.2.2 Intended learning outcomes

-On completion of the NRC EuroMaster program the graduate should have the following specific knowledge, skills and competencies in the field of nuclear and radiochemistry:
+On completion of the NRC EuroMaster program the student should have the following knowledge, abilities and skills: